not-night-but/hysteria/README.md

 I'd also like to have closer integration with GitHub (viewing repository issues, pull requests, collaborators, etc.)

 This is currently being developed with Rust, Tauri, Vue, Typescript, and SCSS

+Lets hope I don't abandon this project in a couple months.